czcorpus/xmlanntools/README.md

 (reported by `tag_ud`)

-The LINDAT UD Pipe API cannot be reached.
+The UD Pipe API cannot be reached.
 Either there is a problem with your network connection or the LINDAT server is down.

 ### TAGGING FAILED [...]

 (reported by `tag_ud`)

-The LINDAT UD Pipe API returned an error as reported.
+The UD Pipe API returned an error as reported.

 ### Unexpected end of reference text file.
 Expecting token 'X'.